Tips and tools for writing

 Dictionary of the Swedish Council for Higher Education

-The Swedish national term bank Rikstermbanken contains mainly Swedish terms, but also covers other languages such as English, French, German and Finnish.
+The Swedish national term bank Rikstermbanken contains mainly Swedish terms but also covers other languages such as English, French, German and Finnish.

-Terminology of the EU institutions
+The terminology of the EU institutions

-The EU institutions' term bank Iate (Interactive Terminology for Europe) is free and covers EU policies in most fields and in several EU languages.
+The EU institutions' term bank Iate (Interactive Terminology for Europe) is free and covers EU policies in most fields and several EU languages.

 Joint Group for Swedish Life Sciences Terminology

-The Joint Group for Swedish Life Sciences Terminology (Svenska biotermgruppen, information in Swedish only) is a network set up in order to coordinate Swedish terminology within life sciences such as biotechnology, molecular biology and genetics.
+The Joint Group for Swedish Life Sciences Terminology (Svenska biotermgruppen, information in Swedish only) is a network set up to coordinate Swedish terminology within life sciences such as biotechnology, molecular biology and genetics.
 The network consists of scientists, journalists and terminologists.
 Their concept definitions and term recommendations are available on their web site, and these resources are also available through the Termado app which can be downloaded from Google Playstore or the App Store free of charge.